cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

 As an optional next step, we will create an Nginx Deployment.
 Then we'll create a new NodePort service and validate that Cilium installed the service correctly.

-The following yaml is used for the backend pods:
+The following YAML is used for the backend pods:

 .. code-block:: yaml